zms-publishing/ZMS/selenium_tests/Readme.txt

     base_url=http://localhost:8080
     login=admin
     password=admin
+    firefox_path=/absolute/path/to/your/extended/support/version/of/firefox
+    # last key is optional.
+If it is missing, the system firefox has to be an ESR build

 If you want to test against a different server, you will have to modify / swap this file accoringly.